CONSTITUTION AND BYLAWS OF LEAWOOD BAPTIST CHURCH

 B. Candidates may offer themselves for Membership in this Church by being presented to the Church at any regular worship service in any of the following ways:

-2. By promise of a letter of recommendation
+- By promise of a letter of recommendation from another Baptist Church.

 Candidates for membership shall be presented to the Church at a Church Decision Meeting.
 Should the request for Membership fail to receive approval, the matter shall be referred to the Pastor and the Deacons for an investigation and the making of a recommendation to the Church.